ACADEMIC CALENDER consists of two Semesters at all Russian universities:

 - First Semester starts on September 1 every year.

 - Second Semester starts on February 1 every year.

 Each term lasts for 20 weeks, its 9th and 18th weeks are intended for module testing, the 10th and 20th weeks – for semester testing.

-All Universities of the Russian Federation enroll international students for all faculties in first semester that starts on September 1.
+All Universities of the Russian Federation enroll international students for all faculties in the first semester that starts on September 1.

 First-year students who are going to join any course taught in English are allowed to join later (due to delay in getting Visa or any other serious reasons).

 Students who are going to join Preparatory Department or PG courses can start their studies anytime a year.

 Some our partner Russian Universities enroll international students in second semester as well.